psychemedia/sin-eater-resources/src/_ross.md

 >
 > What followed is too horrible to describe.
 But in a very few minutes, the mangled body was let down into the grave.
 The earth was hastily shovelled in; and soon every one had departed from the dreadful spot.
 That was how the place acquired its name, Corpse-Cross; and suicides were interred there in similar fashion for a long time afterwards. *Not till 1838, did the law intervene to put an end to so odious a practice.*

-*As I start to imagine my own tale of the sin-eater of Ross, I am tempted towards a tradition that follows on from Aubrey's sin eater, perhaps after a gap of a few years, where poor residents of the almshouses, or perhaps the workhouse, following the tradition of being given payment of food or money doles at funerals, come across the tale of the sin eater; and one of them starts to believe that indeed they are a sin-eater...*
+*As I start to imagine my own tale of the sin-eater of Ross, I am tempted towards a tradition that follows on from Aubrey's sin eater, perhaps after a gap of a few years, where poor residents of the almshouses, or perhaps the workhouse, following the tradition of being given payment of food or money doles at funerals, come across the tale of the sin eater; and one of them starts to believe that indeed they are, or could be, a sin-eater...*